-Insurance Times’s e-trading survey, the most comprehensive investigation into E-trading is now open.
+Insurance Times’s e-trading survey, the most comprehensive investigation into E-trading.
 The research project will capture and scrutinise broker’s e-trading experiences over the last 12 months of business activity.
 The research findings will help insurers and software houses strategize for the future.

 The research will reveal what brokers really think about the e-trading platforms available, helping e-trading providers understand how brokers rate their platform across a range of factors.